Ideas for Non-Food Treats

 They don’t just like them, they love them!
 Finding a unique treat at your house will be a fun surprise.
 Glow bracelets, for example, are a great option.
 They are inexpensive, kids can wear them throughout the night, and parents are appreciative because they help make kids more visible after nightfall.
 Other non-food items, such as pencils and stickers, can be used at home and at school long after candy has run out or expired.

-The TEAL PUMPKIN PROJECT and the Teal Pumpkin Image are trademarks of Food Allergy Research & Education (FARE).
+The TEAL PUMPKIN PROJECT® and the Teal Pumpkin Project® logo are registered trademarks of Food Allergy Research & Education (FARE).